Filter by

 - Barbaresco: Another gem from Piedmont, Barbaresco shares its signature Nebbiolo grape with Barolo.
 However, it offers a softer texture with more subtle flavours of cherry and cinnamon notes.
 Its aromatic profile is slightly sweet, enhancing its appeal.
 Rich, cheesy dishes or those with creamy sauces are great with a glass of Barbaresco.

-- Pinot Grigio: Perhaps Italy’s most iconic white wine.
+- Pinot Grigio: Perhaps Italy’s best-known white wine.
 Pinot Grigio’s light and refreshing nature, with subtle notes of apple, pear and a touch of white flower, makes it an excellent choice for enjoying with a range of dishes.

 - Soave: From the Veneto region in northeastern Italy, Soave is another famous Italian white wine.
 Produced mainly from the Garganega grape, its flavour ranges from ripe pear and citrus to a hint of sweet almond.
 Known for its crisp acidity and dry palate, Soave pairs wonderfully with many dishes.

-- Verdicchio: Verdicchio is a crisp, dry white wine from the Marche region with citrus and almond flavours.
-It’s often considered one of Italy’s most characterful white wines.
+- Verdicchio: A crisp, dry white wine from the Marche region with citrus and almond flavours.
+Verdicchio is often considered one of Italy’s most characterful white wines.

 - Gavi: Piedmont’s Gavi has steadily gained attention for its well-rounded taste.
 Made from the Cortese grape, it is packed with flavours of juicy fruits such as peach and melon, underpinned by a hint of apple, making it a refreshing choice.